hkoba/yatt_lite/README.md

 YATT is Yet Another Template Toolkit, aimed at Web Designers, rather than well-trained programmers.
-To achieve this goal, YATT provides more readable syntax for HTML/XML savvy designers, ``lint'' for static syntax checking and many safer default behaviors, ie. automatic output escaping based on argument type declaration and config file naming convention which helps access protection.
+To achieve this goal, YATT provides more readable syntax for HTML/XML savvy designers, ``lint`` for static syntax checking and many safer default behaviors, ie. automatic output escaping based on argument type declaration and config file naming convention which helps access protection.